jacobDebrone/LIama2_telegram_bot/README.md

 Telegram Bot API Token

-HugChat credentials (email and password)
+HugChat credentials (email and password) <your simple Huggingface email and password if you dont have a Huggingface account go to https://huggingface.co/join

+then enter the email and password where required in the code

 Required Python libraries: telebot and hugchat